Is your inbox overflowing or hijacking your days?

 9. Use an auto-responder when you are unavailable and specify how soon you can be reached and who can be contacted in your absence.
 That way, people won’t get upset.
 They will know what to expect and what to do.
 Healthy boundaries are effective and essential if you want to be productive during your work hours.

 10. If you struggle to find time to read and answer emails, consider getting up half an hour early each day and focus these extra 30-minutes on your messages.
 I promise it will be well worth the initial effort!
 Consider the stress you feel when you are not caught up; add the time wasted when people have to keep sending you reminders; and add the negative consequences for you and others when things are not handled… See, you can’t afford to let your inbox be out of control.
 Make email management a priority.

-If you would like to speak with me about your organization, time management, or work-life balance, click here to schedule a free strategy session.
+If you would like to speak with me about your organization, time management, or work-life balance, click here to schedule a call with Audrey.
 Time is your most valuable resource.
 Once it’s spent (or wasted) you can’t get it back.
 It's never too soon to make positive changes.

 About the author: Since 2010 Dr. Audrey Reille has empowered thousands of professionals through one-on-one coaching, group coaching, speaking engagements, online courses, and interviews on international telesummits.
 Audrey is the go-to Success Coach for leaders in higher education administration.
 She empowers them to thrive by reducing stress, optimizing strategies, improving professional relationships, and developing a strong and empowered mindset.